Tutorial¶

 Finish¶

 And that's it.
-Now you have a button that will load content in async fashion,
+Now you have a button that will load content in an async fashion,

 The shape of show.json.props